Frikster/Frikster.github.io/_includes/portfolio/experience.md

 {:.date}
 2015 - 2017

 ## Research Assistant
-- Designed and developed a user-friendly standalone cross-platform pyqt4/pyqtgraph (Python GUI frameworks) application for automating and standardizing analyses pipelines and visualization output, thereby making it easier for researchers without a background in programming to conduct their analysis.
+- Designed and developed a user-friendly standalone cross-platform pyqt4/pyqtgraph (Python GUI frameworks) application (called <a href="https://github.com/Frikster/Mesoscale-Brain-Explorer" target="_blank">Mesoscale Brain Explorer</a>) for automating and standardizing analyses pipelines and visualization output, thereby making it easier for researchers without a background in programming to conduct their analysis.
   - Used by three researchers, one who has used it extensively for seven months and continues to use it daily.
   - Main subject of master’s thesis and peer-reviewed article published in *Neurophotonics*.
 - Developed Python scripts for automated neurophotonic data collection using Raspberry Pi coupled with the online data analytics tool Plotly and Bokeh for data visualization and lab reports.
 Provided evidence against a common assumption that the relationship between neurophotonic signal and light intensity is linear.